Yubo: Core functionalities

-Livestreaming
+Live streaming

 Live streaming video is the main feature of the app.
 Each session can host up to ten streamers with an unlimited number of viewers.
 Streamers can only join a session room if they are invited by another streamer or if they create it.
 Viewers can send comments to interact with the streamers.
 Viewers and streamers can become friends.
-Viewers can choose the live they want to join based on a variety of topics or the nationality of the participants.
+Viewers can also choose the live they want to join based on a variety of topics or the nationality of the participants.